 View some of Magnolia Health's benefits below.
 You can also view more information in our Member Handbook.

-Magnolia will cover your outpatient behavioral health needs including substance abuse disorder (SUD) treatment.
+Magnolia will cover your inpatient and outpatient behavioral health needs including substance abuse disorder (SUD) treatment.
 A PCP referral is not needed for outpatient behavioral health care.
 You may go to any behavioral health provider in Magnolia’s network of providers.
 You may get five visits in a year without our okay.
 Be sure to go to a behavioral health provider in our network.
-Call 866-912-6285 (TDD/TTY: 877-725-7753) to get help with outpatient behavioral health services.
+Call 866-912-6285 (Relay 711) to get help with outpatient behavioral health services.

 This is how we can help: